-For 2008, an employee living in a prescribed northern zone can claim the total of:
+For 2010, an employee living in a prescribed northern zone can claim the total of:

-- a basic residency amount of \$8.25 per day for each day he or she lives in the prescribed northern zone; and - an additional residency amount of \$8.25 per day for each day he or she lives in and maintains a residence in that area, if during that time no one else is claiming a basic residency amount for living in the same residence for the same period.
+- a basic residency amount of \$8.25 per day for each day he or she lives in the prescribed northern zone; and - an additional residency amount of \$8.25 per day for each day he or she lives in and keeps a residence in that area, if during that time no one else is claiming a basic residency amount for living in the same residence for the same period.

-For 2008, employees living in a prescribed intermediate zone can claim 50% of the total of the above amounts.
+For 2010, employees living in a prescribed intermediate zone can claim 50% of the total of the above amounts.

-Employees who receive board and lodging benefits from employment at a special work site in a prescribed zone have to reduce their residency amount by the value of the 30 kilometre portion of the benefit they receive if they maintain a principal residence that is not in a prescribed zone.
-The 30 kilometre portion of the excluded benefit will be shown in the "Other information" area under code 31 at the bottom of the employee's T4 slip.
-See "Board, lodging, and transportation at a special work site" on page 29.
+Employees who receive board and lodging benefits from employment at a special work site in a prescribed zone have to reduce their residency amount by the value of the 30-kilometre part of the benefit they receive if they keep a principal residence that is not in a prescribed zone.
+The 30-kilometre part of the excluded benefit will be shown in the "Other information" area under code 31 at the bottom of the employee's T4 slip.
+See "Board, lodging, and transportation at a special work site," on page 32.